 What does all this have to do with Christmas you ask?

-For well over one hundred years an unusual ceremony has taken place at Church of the Intercession, the house of worship which sits upon the grounds of Trinity Church Cemetery.
+For well over one hundred years an unusual and special ceremony has taken place at Church of the Intercession, the house of worship which sits upon the grounds of Trinity Church Cemetery.

 “His name was Clement C. Moore.
 His body sleeps beneath the Christmas trees that grow in Trinity Cemetery.”
 [December 23, 1918]